 At the end of the meeting, the SAC will provide a recommendation to the director on whether the Director should concur with the work group.
 If the SAC needs more time or additional meetings to make a recommendation, more time or meetings will be available.

 The Director’s decision.
 The Director’s decision will be communicated to each county in writing.
-The letter will include a brief summary of the recommendation made from each TP member about whether to concur with the five-year report.
+The writing will include a brief summary of the recommendation made from each TP member about whether to concur with the five-year report.

 If the Director concurs with the county work group that the work plan meets the protection goals and benchmarks, the Director will inform the county in writing and the watershed group shall continue to implement the work plan.